How to Apply

 All programmes have individual requirements for entry; see Research Programme listing here.

 - You require the agreement of an academic supervisor before advancing your application.
 While drafting your 3,000-4,000 word research proposal (the key part of your application package), your supervisor must be fully consulted.
 Your proposal must focus on originality, quality, clarity and feasibility.
-You will find additional guidelines on how to prepare a research degree proposal here.
+You can download guidelines on how to prepare a research degree proposal here.

 - You will require the agreement of two academic referees who can attest to your qualifications and your suitability for postgraduate studies.
 One of these may be your proposed research supervisor at MIC.